 Spis Castle, Slovakia

-Located on a travertine hill, about 634 m above sea level, in the Spiš region of eastern Slovakia, Spiš Castle is one of central Europe’s largest medieval castles with an area spanning over 12 acres.
-Although the oldest recorded mention of the castle dates back to 1120, it was renovated in the first half of the 13thcentury with the main body fortified by stone walls to protect the palace from raiding Tartars.
+Located on a travertine hill, about 634 m above sea level, in the Spiš region of eastern Slovakia, Spiš Castle is one of the ten biggest castles in the world with an area spanning over 12 acres.
+Although the oldest recorded mention of the castle dates back to 1120, it was renovated in the first half of the 13th century with the main body fortified by stone walls to protect the palace from raiding Tartars.
 Spiš Castle was then completely rebuilt in the 15thcentury.
 The palace’s architectural style was Romanesque in the beginning, but later rebuilt in the Gothic fashion.

-Spis Castle was declared a UNESCO World Heritage site in 1993, it presently functions as a museum.
+Spis Castle was declared a UNESCO World Heritage site in 1993 and it presently functions as a museum.
 Its Gothic magnificence has been used as film locations as seen in Dragonheart (1996) and The Last Legion (2006).

 Château de Chambord, France

 Originally a hunting lodge by French King Francois I in 1519, Château de Chambord went on to become the most majestic Renaissance castle in Loire-et-Cher (Loire Valley).
 It is said that the famous visionary and painter Leonardo Da Vinci was invited to the castle during its construction and thus could have had a say in its design.
 However, Italian architect Domenico da Cortona is mostly credited with being the architect of this spectacular structure.